basscss/basscss/docs/position.md

+# Position

-This module includes basic positioning utilities to alter the default document flow.
+These styles include basic positioning utilities to alter the default document flow.

 <p class="red">Use positions with caution.
 They are often unnecessary and commonly misused.</p>